Neptvne/Neptvne/README.md

 ☁️Some basic DNI and INT list☁️

-٩(ˊᗜˋ*)و INT if you're into Dsmp, fnaf, genshin, cookie run kingdom, im fine with any fandom as long as you arent toxic!
+٩(ˊᗜˋ*)و INT if you're into Dsmp, fnaf, genshin, cookie run kingdom, WC, im fine with any fandom as long as you arent toxic!

 ^-.-^J DNI If You dox, are toxic (to anyone outside your fandom), Do not respect name tags such as DNT, DNI, TT, etc.